rsing148/CommunityClassroom-Git/README.md

 # Viewing the Commit History

 * `git log` - To view the several commits made.
-By default with no arguments it will list the commits made in that repository in reverse chronological order (most recent commits will show up first) along with the SHA-1 checksum, the author's name and email, the date written and the commit message
+By default with no arguments it will list the commits made in that repository in reverse chronological order (most recent commits will show up first).
 ```
 $ git log
 ```

 * `-p` or `--patch` - Shows the difference (the `patch` output) introduced in each commit.
 It shows the same information but with a diff directly following each entry.
 This is very helpful for code review or to quickly browser what happened during a series of commits that a collaborator has added.

-* `-2` - Limits the number of log entries displayed to 2
 ```
-$ git log -p -2
+$ git log -p
 ```

 * `--stat` - See some abbreviated stats for each commit.
 It prints below each commit a list of of modified files, how many files were changed, and how many lines in those files are added and removed.
 It also puts a summary of the information at the end.